 2Advanced Communication/English, select 12 SCH from COMM courses at the 3000-4000 level, or ENGL 3301, ENGL 4313.

 3Advanced Social Science, select 9 SCH from ANTH, CRIJ, PSCI, or SOCI courses at the 3000-4000 level.

-6General Electives: select 21 SCH, at least 18 of which must be at the 3000-4000 level, from any discipline within the College of Arts and Sciences,the A. R. Sanchez, Jr. School of Business or the College of Education.
+5General Electives: select 21 SCH, at least 18 of which must be at the 3000-4000 level, from any discipline outside the College of Nursing and Health Sciences.
 Electives may be used to develop a minor.

 degree plans may vary depending on availability of courses in a

 Some courses may require prerequisites not listed.

 Home - General Information - Student Services -

 Academic Undergraduate Regulations -

 Graduate Degrees - Course Descriptions - Faculty -